telerik/xaml-docs/knowledge-base/kb-spreadsheet-workbook-track-changes.md

 ---
 title: Track changes in workbook
-description: Learn how to track whether the content of a Workbook has been modified
+description: Learn how to track whether the content of a Workbook has been modified.
 type: how-to
 page_title: Track changes in workbook
 slug: workbook-track-changes